-- Further implement Pollinator Pathways. - Implement accessibility initiatives identified in the Accessibility Plan. - Adopt a bylaw to prohibit smoking in parks and trails (subject to future Council decision-making).
+- Further implement Pollinator Pathways. - Implement accessibility initiatives identified in the Accessibility Plan.

 The Parks Operating Budget is forecast to increase by \$133,200 or 10% over 2024.
 Budgets have increased due to the addition of the equivalent of 1.2 FTE to address the short fall in resources available to provide existing service levels, and 0.8 FTE for new services requested for 2025, along with other wage and benefit increases.